Student-Athlete & Parent/Guardian Handbook

 Team Selection:

 Dwight-Englewood encourages all students to participate in athletics.
 At the varsity level, the athletic philosophy is to play to compete in order to win.
 To this end, teams must be kept at a manageable size to ensure as rewarding an experience as possible for the individuals and as successful a season as is possible for the team.
-Students should only go out for a team if they are willing and able to make that emotional, physical, and temporal commitment.
+Students should only go out for a team if they are willing and able to make that emotional, physical, and time-related commitment.
 As facilities and staffing allow and as numbers dictate, the athletic department at D-E will make every effort to field sufficient teams at various skill levels to accommodate the maximum possible student participants.
 For this reason, some programs will have tryouts which may result In some students not being selected to a team.
 Seniors may only participate on varsity teams.
 It should be noted, however, that there is no guarantee of playing time.

 Coaches: